Chart Color Schemes

 Emerald Beach's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows Emerald Beach residents have relatively positive health outcomes, with common conditions seen across both young and old age cohorts at a fairly standard level.
-Approximately 49% (~1,336 people) of residents have private health cover, which is lower than the national average of 55.3%.
+Health data shows Emerald Beach residents have relatively positive health outcomes with common conditions seen across both young and old age cohorts.
+The rate of private health cover is very low at approximately 49% (~1,411 people), compared to the national average of 55.7%.

-The most prevalent medical conditions are arthritis (8.8%) and mental health issues (8.5%).
-About 69.5% of residents report no medical ailments, compared to 63.9% in Rest of NSW.
-There are 18.5% (507 people) of residents aged 65 and over, lower than the 23.9% in Rest of NSW.
-Seniors' health outcomes are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions are arthritis (8.8%) and mental health issues (8.5%).
+A total of 69.5% of residents declare they are completely clear of medical ailments, higher than the Rest of NSW figure at 63.9%.
+As of April 2021, 18.6% of Emerald Beach residents are aged 65 and over (538 people), lower than the Rest of NSW average of 23.9%.
+Health outcomes among seniors in Emerald Beach perform better than the general population in health metrics.

 Frequently Asked Questions - Health